sybrew/the-seo-framework/readme.txt

 			* Instead, only a warning is shown on the settings page, telling that the options have no effect.
 		* AnsPress title compatibility, they handle this.
 		* --JETPACK JetPack Open Graph compatibility checks, they handle this since 2016.
-		* TODO (maybe) Description and schema output caching.
-They cause too much overhead, and they provide no benefit any more.
-In fact, they affect performance negatively.
+		* TODO (maybe) Description output caching.
+It causes too much overhead, and it provides no benefit any more.
+In fact, it affects performance negatively.
 	* **Fixed:**
 		* When reactivating or deactivating the plugin, there's no longer a chance for your SEO options to be wiped on a random database error.
 			* We used to delete the options, so we could reactivate option-auto-loading; now we add a buster-timestamp.